City-of-Helsinki/pysakoinnin-sahk-asiointi/README.md

 ### With Docker

-1. To override production Docker-Compose settings create a `docker-compose.override.yml` to your root and insert the following to the file:
+1. To override production Docker Compose settings create a `compose.override.yml` to your root and insert the following to the file:

 ```
-version: '3'
 services:
   server:
     container_name: api-server